-For all other instruments including other receivables, refundable rental deposits, loan receivable, amounts due from joint ventures in non-trade nature, pledged bank deposits and bank balances, the Group measures the loss allowance equal to 12m ECL, unless when there has been a significant increase in credit risk since initial recognition, the Group recognises lifetime ECL.
+For all other instruments including deposits paid and other receivables, refundable rental deposits, loan receivable, amounts due from a joint venture in non-trade nature, pledged bank deposits and bank balances, the Group measures the loss allowance equal to 12m ECL, unless when there has been a significant increase in credit risk since initial recognition, the Group recognises lifetime ECL.
 The assessment of whether lifetime ECL should be recognised is based on significant increases in the likelihood or risk of a default occurring since initial recognition.